castlegateit/cgit-wp-product-catalogue/README.md

 *   Related products

 Two taxonomies have also been defined for the product post type: categories and tags.
 These should behave like their equivalents for the default post type.

+The main product listing `archive-product.php` will list featured products first, then all products in alphabetical order.

 ## Prices and discounts ##